 Worry about Internet Security and Privacy?
 Don’t be ridiculous!!

-I recently read an article in the Wall Street Journal that basically painted the picture of a bleak future with AntiVirus software and Internet security and privacy.
-The whole point of the article basically came out and said it: We can’t stop hackers from getting in – they seized the castle of opportunity, we just have to know how to manage them and what they get their hands on…
+I read an article in the Wall Street Journal that painted the picture of a bleak future with AntiVirus software.
+The whole point of the article basically came out and said that we can’t stop hackers.
+They have already seized the castle of opportunity, we just have to manage them.
+Okay, wow.

 Seriously, they said in so many words.
 Okay to be fair, here is the actual content of what was said: